 Why who lives in your home can matter to an insurance company?

 The reason for the residence premises definition most likely comes down to the probability of a claim.
 It should not be surprising that homes that are not owner-occupied are more likely to have a claim than if an owner lives there.
-If a home is vacant, it could be days, even weeks, before a burst pipe is even discovered.
+If a house is vacant, it could be days, even weeks, before a burst pipe is discovered.
 If a home is tenant-occupied, why bother fixing or even mentioning the roof tiles that are lifting?

 Why vacancy and occupancy can be an issue with rental properties?